Volunteer with SASS

 Core Advocacy Training Details

-This training certifies volunteers, staff, and interns to provide confidential advocacy to survivors of sexual violence under the supervision of SASS.
+This 40-hour training prepares and certifies volunteers, staff, and interns to provide confidential, survivor-centered advocacy under the supervision of SASS.

 How Do Volunteers Support the SASS Mission?